ddeutils/ddedocs/docs/basics/database/db-denormalization-form.md

     [By Wiki Denormalization](https://en.wikipedia.org/wiki/Denormalization)

-> **Note**: \
-> Read-intensive = low number of updates + high number of read queries.

-> **Warning**: \
+!!! note

-> De-normalization doesn't mean that we won't normalize our tables, It's like we
-> said before, an optimization technique that used after normalizing our table
-> to make it faster in some cases.
+    De-normalization doesn't mean that we won't normalize our tables, It's like we said before, an optimization technique that used after normalizing our table to make it faster in some cases.

 ## De-Normalization Techniques

 To de-normalize our normalized table, We will follow some methods that will be discussed below.

-> Before doing de-normalization you have to make sure of two things:
+Before doing de-normalization you have to make sure of two things:
-> - The performance of the normalized system doesn't satisfy the user.
+* The performance of the normalized system doesn't satisfy the user.
-> - De-normalization is the right solution for this performance issue.
+* De-normalization is the right solution for this performance issue.

 So briefly, De-normalization is used for:

-- Reduce the number and need for joins.
+* Reduce the number and need for joins.
-- Reduce the number of needed tables.
+* Reduce the number of needed tables.
-- Reduce foreign keys of your database.
+* Reduce foreign keys of your database.

 ### Adding Redundant columns